The KCHS History Center is open during the months of February through December and closed in January.

-KCHS Jail Museum 44th Season- Established in 1969 the Museum is located on the south edge of Courthouse Square in Kewaunee in the 1876 National Register Jail and Sheriff's Quarters.
+KCHS Jail Museum was organized in 1969 and opened to the public in 1970.
+The Museum is located on the south edge of Courthouse Square in Kewaunee in the 1876 National Register Jail and Sheriff's Quarters.

 Unique displays throughout the museum showcasing eras of Kewaunee County such as period rooms, livingroom, and bedroom.
 The remainder of the building, including the jail cells and basement, is devoted to displaying various artifacts.
 The basic core of our display is from the Decker Collection, gifted to the County back in the early 1900s.